A Reduction of Input/Output Logics to SAT: Input/Output Logic

 In constrained I/O logic, the output is generated from outfamilies (i.e., sets of sets of formulas) by aggregate functions.
-Two options are discussed in the literature: When assuming so-called \emph{credulous} output, denoted $\out_{\cup}^C(N,A)$, the join of all elements is returned, i.e., $\out_{\cup}^C(N,A) := \bigcup\mathit{outfamily}(N,A,C)$.
-In \emph{skeptical} output, denoted $\out_{\cap}^C(N,A)$, all common output formulas are returned, i.e., $\out_{\cap}^C(N,A) := \bigcap\mathit{outfamily}(N,A,C)$.\footnote{ The reference to $C$ in the term $\out_{\cdot}^C(N,A)$ is usually omitted in the literature, but is added for clarification throughout this paper. } The terms credulous and skeptical indicate that the latter variant is more restrictive than the former (or ''more cautious'' when generating outputs resp.\ obligations).
+Two options are discussed in the literature: When assuming so-called \emph{credulous} output, denoted $\out_{\cup}^C(N,A)$, the join of all elements is returned, i.e., $\out_{\cup}^C(N,A) := \bigcup\mathit{outfamily}_\out(N,A,C)$.
+In \emph{skeptical} output, denoted $\out_{\cap}^C(N,A)$, all common output formulas are returned, i.e., $\out_{\cap}^C(N,A) := \bigcap\mathit{outfamily}_\out(N,A,C)$.\footnote{ The remark of footnote~\ref{fn:clarification} also applies to the reference to $C$ in the term $\out_{\cdot}^C(N,A)$. } The terms credulous and skeptical indicate that the latter variant is more restrictive than the former (or ''more cautious'' when generating outputs resp.\ obligations).

 \begin{example}[Contrary-to-duty, continued] Let $N$, $A$ and $C$ be as in Example~\ref{example:chisholm}.
-In this case it holds that $\out_{\cap}^C(N,A) = \out_{\cup}^C(N,A) = \cn(\{ \neg t \})$, in particular $\out_{\cdot}^C(N,A) \nvdash \bot$.
+For $\out \in \{\out_3, \out_4\}$ it holds that $\out_{\cap}^C(N,A) = \out_{\cup}^C(N,A) = \cn(\{ \neg t \})$, in particular $\out_{\cdot}^C(N,A) \nvdash \bot$.
 This means that constrained I/O logic consistently infers that, in the given situation you ought not to tell your neighbor that you're coming over.
 Note that obligations that are in violation with the situation (but, in principle, still in force) are not in the output set. \end{example}

 Constrained I/O logic is non-monotonic and allows for defeasible reasoning~\citep{DBLP:journals/jphil/MakinsonT01}.
 This is an important capability of reasoning formalisms in the context of, among others, normative reasoning, learning, and multi-agent systems with incomplete knowledge and/or fallible perception~\citep{DBLP:series/sbis/FermeH18,gabbay2013handbook}.
 Credulous and skeptical constrained I/O logics reasoning with all the introduced output operators is $\text{NP}^{\text{NP}}$-complete and $\text{coNP}^{\text{NP}}$-complete, respectively~\citep{DBLP:journals/japll/SunR17} (that is, on the second level of the polynomial hierarchy, $\Sigma^p_2$ and $\Pi^p_2$, respectively).